Toru Ohno

 Tōru Ohno (大野 徹, Ohno Tōru) was a Japanese scholar of Burmese.
 He was an emeritus professor at the Osaka University of Foreign Studies, where he served for many years as chairman of the Burmese department.
-Graduated from the same university with major in Burmese language.
-He taught at Osaka University of Foreign Studies from 1965 to 2001 starting his career as an assistant professor.
+He graduated from the same university with a major in the Burmese language.
+He taught at Osaka University of Foreign Studies from 1965 to 2001, starting his career as an assistant professor.